ICT4H/atomfeed/doc/event-driven.md

 What is Atom?
 ------------

-[Atom](http://en.wikipedia.org/wiki/Atom_(standard\)) is an XML-based syndication format.
-Atom represents time-ordered series of events.
+[Atom](http://en.wikipedia.org/wiki/Atom_(standard\)) is an XML-based syndication format which represents time-ordered series of events.
 In Atom terminology, each event is an *entry* and the series is a *feed*.

 Both feeds and entries have metadata associated with them, for example a title and a unique identifier.